AFP JOB POSTINGS

 - Master's degree from an accredited institution in an appropriate field.

-- Fundraising experience in a higher education setting.
+- Fundraising experience in a public broadcast or higher education setting.

-- Experience and proficiency with Raiser's Edge or similar fundraising applications.
+- Experience and proficiency with Raiser's Edge, Allegiance, or similar fundraising applications.

 Knowledge, Skills & Abilities:

-- Knowledge of the principles, best practices, trends, and legal constraints of fundraising and gift solicitation within higher education.
+- Knowledge of the principles, best practices, trends, and legal constraints of fundraising and gift solicitation within public media and higher education.

 - Excellent interpersonal, verbal, and written communication skills.